Fast Fish Dinner with Herbed Browned Butter is a perfect solution for busy families who need dinner on the table fast!

 1 teaspoon minced fresh thyme (1/2 teaspoon dried)

 Thaw fish if necessary and blot dry with paper towels.
-Combine salt and butter in a small bowl.
-Sprinkle both sides of fish with salt and pepper, then lightly dredge fish in flour, shaking or patting off the excess, and set the fish on a baking sheet or cutting board in a single layer.
+Combine salt and pepper in a small bowl and sprinkle it on both sides of each fish fillet.
+Lightly dredge the fillets in flour, shaking or patting off the excess, and set the fish on a baking sheet or cutting board in a single layer.

 Heat 2 tablespoons oil in a 12 inch non-stick skillet over medium high heat.
 Swirl the oil around the pan to coat the bottom as much as possible.
 Gently lay half the fillets in a single layer into the pan and let them cook (without moving them) for 2 to 3 minutes so the bottom can brown.

 When the second batch of fish is done, do not wipe out the skillet.
 Add the butter and whisk constantly until the butter melts.
 Continue to whisk until the butter turns a slight brown and has a nutty smell/aroma, another 2 or 3 minutes.
-(I will pour a little into a glass measuring cup to check the color every minute or so.
-When it browns it happens quickly and you don't want to let it burn.)
+(The browning happens quickly, so keep a close eye on it.)
 Off heat, stir in the lemon juice and thyme.
 Season will a pinch of salt and pepper and pour over the fish fillets and serve.

 Courses Lunch or dinner